 Kickstarter campaigns are notoriously hard to get going and they require an immense effort from everyone involved.
 While having the right product or idea is obviously crucial, Crowdfunding PR is often the main reason as to why every project will fail or succeed.

-In other words, without the right marketing campaign and a sound PR strategy, the chances of success with Kickstarter campaign are very slim.
-Needless to say, there are many specific aspects that need attention within a PR strategy in order to make the campaign work.
+In other words, without the right marketing campaign and a sound PR strategy, the chances of success with a Kickstarter campaign are very slim.
+Needless to say, there are many specific aspects of your PR outreach that will need attention before your campaign can work.